noloman/noloman.github.io/blog/content/posts/new-blog-with-hugo.md

 All the configuration needed for Netlify is [here](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/), and of course, there are two things I really love about it:
   - It is completely FREE
   - There are thousands of excellent and beautiful available themes that are very easy to set up.
+However, I also find it quite daunting to be able to properly configure the blog, as Hugo seems to have A LOT of customization options.
+Thankfully, they have it all [documented quite nicely](https://gohugo.io/documentation/).

 On the contrary, I have tried to setup a Jekyll blog and it really was painful to try to change the default theme while hosting it in Github Pages.